SuruEarnest/quizzAnswersApi/README.md

 ### Additional notes
 - Do not receive help from any other humans.
 Using online documentation is acceptable.
 - There's a variety of approaches to complete this task.
-Choose your preferred approach.
+Choose your preferred approach, and do whatever you want to make it work (e.g. import new libraries).
 - Be prepared to talk about why you chose your approach, possible alternative approaches, how to test it, and future improvements.
 - This repo is known to work with a Mac/Linux environment.
 It should also work within a Windows environment by running `gradlew.bat bootRun`.
 Contact us if that is not working.